Skip to main content

 • becoming dependent on using them

-• damage to your nipple if they don’t fit properly
+• damage to your nipple if they do not fit properly

-Nipple shields come in different sizes based on the size of your nipples.
-Ask your PHN or midwife for advice on how to measure properly.
+Nipple shields come in different sizes, based on the size of your nipples.

 A nipple shield that is too large may:

-• not transfer milk to your baby properly
+• stop milk passing to your baby properly

-• affect the amount of milk your body makes
+• reduce the amount of milk your body makes

 • make it too difficult for your baby to feed

 Nipple shields that are too small will not go far enough into your baby’s mouth.
-This stops deep attachment to the breast.
+This can make feeding painful.
+It can also stop deep attachment to the breast.

 Position during feeding